 Zoom-Out: (CTRL + Numeric pad -) This command shrinks the image size of the selected plot group.
-Zoom-Out does the same thing.
+Zoom-Out

 Zoom-In: (CTRL + Numeric pad +) This command enlarges the image size of the selected plot group.
-Zoom-In does the same thing.
+Zoom-In (a) does the same thing.